Krabby Patty: Real-life inspirations

 Publications such as USA Today have named it among other fictional foods that many have wanted to exist in real life, but according to the New York Daily News, there are four restaurants which serve a similar burger to the one seen in the show.
 These burgers include the Snow Crab Crispy Rice, Phuket Fantasy, Angry Crab Benedict, and Soft Shell Crab Taco.

-The Krabby Patties have also inspired real life gummy confectionery treats, primarily in New England.
+The Krabby Patties have also inspired real-life gummy confectionery treats, primarily in New England.
 In 2008, a doctor with Texas A&M Health Science Center College of Medicine warned parents to be aware of where the candy their child consumes is produced due to contamination then found in Chinese milk; SpongeBob Gummy Krabby Patties were among those candies produced in China.
 In 2019, a reporter with the student newspaper of Capital University gave the gummy candies a rating of a 2 out of 10 in their review of Halloween candy.

 The Krabby Patty has been used by Katy Perry as a second costume on the red carpet at New York's Metropolitan Museum of Art.
 In The SpongeBob Musical, the Krabby Patty was portrayed by an actor on stage at the Palace Theatre.
 Various merchandise depicts SpongeBob and the Krabby Patty such as HipDot, as make-up, and as dog toys.

+In celebration of SpongeBob's 25th anniversary, Wendy's offered a limited-time Krabby Patty burger as a special menu item—which included fries and a pineapple-vanilla swirled "pineapple under the sea" Frosty—as part of its "Krabby Patty Kollab" promotion from October 8 to November 11, 2024.
+The collaboration drew criticism from some of the show's fans because Hillenburg had conceived the canon Krabby Patty as a veggie burger, whereas the Wendy's version contains the chain's signature square beef-based patties, and personally opposed the use of his characters (and animated characters in general) to market fast food items to children, having stated that restaurants conducting marketing tie-ins with the show should not market food items as though they were actual Krusty Krab fare or have the characters appear in contact with the food.